 Debussy: Selection from Douze Études, L.136 American pianist George Xiaoyuan Fu is establishing an international reputation as a captivating musician with distinctive intelligence and sensitivity.
 In a debut concert, he premieres his own composition along with stirring works by Knussen, Debussy and Schubert.

 In general, music defies plain definitions and simple themes.
 But if I had to pick a theme for this recital, it would be one of retrospection: looking through and acknowledging the past, and in doing so redefining the present and future.

-All the pieces on the program negotiate this tension: From my own piece, passacaglia on a theme by radiohead, a piano fantasy written on the bassline of the first track of OK Computer; to Olly Knussen's Ophelia’s Last Dance, a dance written on compositional fragments from decades ago, in memory of his late wife; to Schubert’s dark Sonata in c minor, D958, fully realized in his highly personal and autobiographical Late Style; to Debussy's cycle of twelve Études, a set of late masterpieces that look back at Chopin’s set of studies while deploying fantastical virtuosity and color that reaches toward the avant-garde.
+All the pieces on the program negotiate this tension: From my own piece, passacaglia on a theme by radiohead, a piano fantasy written on the bassline of the first track of OK Computer; to Olly Knussen's Ophelia's Last Dance, a dance written on compositional fragments from decades ago, in memory of his late wife; to Schubert's dark Sonata in C minor, D958, fully realised in his highly personal and autobiographical Late Style; to Debussy's Études, a collection of late masterpieces that look back at Chopin’s set of studies while deploying fantastical virtuosity and color that reaches toward the avant-garde.